Ducks help playoff chances, beat Avalanche 4-3 in OT - Philly

-Anaheim is one point ahead of Los Angeles with three games remaining for both teams.

-Kase was looking to shoot all the way on a 2-on-1 break and won it by going to the short side over Jonathan Bernier's right shoulder.
+Kase used a subtle fake on a 2-on-1 break to get Avalanche goalie Jonathan Bernier moving left, creating enough space to win it by going to the short side over Bernier's right shoulder.

+"He's a special talent," Kesler said.
+"He does something stupid every night, and that was definitely pretty stupid."

+While Kase won it with speed and skill, the Ducks got to overtime thanks to hard work.
+They were determined to get more bodies in front of Bernier in the third period, and the grit paid off as Henrique cut Anaheim's deficit to 3-2 at 7:43 with a sharp-angle shot and Kesler tied it 3-all at 9:19 by pouncing on a rebound in the slot.

 Tyson Jost scored twice and Alexander Kerfoot had a goal and an assist for Colorado, which passed St. Louis for the second wild-card spot in the Western Conference.
 The Avalanche lead the Blues by one point, but St. Louis has four games remaining to Colorado's three.